open-education-hub/web-security/framework-api-vulnerabilities/index.md

 After performing 500 requests, the server was overloaded and became unable to respond to subsequent requests.
 He posted a [video](https://www.youtube.com/watch?v=nNDsGTalXS0&feature=youtu.be) showing how quickly it could be used to take down a WordPress website.

+### WPScan

+The [WPScan](https://wpscan.com/wordpress-security-scanner) CLI tool is a free, for non-commercial use, black box WordPress security scanner written for security professionals and blog maintainers to test the security of their sites.
+The WPScan CLI tool uses a database of WordPress vulnerabilities - from WordPress versions, plugins, themes etc.

 # Further Reading

 * Metropolia University of Applied Sciences